Bobbik1/P3steel_files_and-_scripts/README.md

 script for recover your backup from klipper-backup

-## remember to use 32bit sysrem with Pi3
+## remember to use 32bit system with Pi3
+using 64 seems to be fine, but Pi freezes during long prints